Once upon a time in Chapel Hill, I was a first-year, undecided Media and Journalism major.

 Rewind 14 years and you could on any given day bet that I was shoving an old tape of The Sound of Music into the family VCR.

 This film is one of the few that inspired me to get involved with the entertainment world.
-Throughout my pre-school years, it was almost a default option when my mom and grandmother didn’t know how to entertain me and my brother.
+Throughout my pre-school years, it was almost a default option when my mom and grandmother didn’t know how to keep me and my brother occupied.

 I would jump from couch-to-couch watching Liesl and Rolf spin in a stormy gazebo, exasperate my lungs trying to sing as high as Julie Andrews at the end of “Do-Re-Mi,” and imagine I could be as elegant as Eleanor Parker one day.
 But one of the things I loved most was just the look of this movie.
 In case you weren’t aware, Austria is *expletive* beautiful.